 Focus on training and provide the tools they need to respond quickly to customer queries.
 Give them all the information they need at the click of a mouse so they can reach their KPI goal.

+Could you create and provide templates?
+Is the paperwork too much?
 Find out what’s keeping them from completing this work quickly and see how you can simplify this task.

-8. First Call Resolution
+8. First Contact Resolution

 9. Occupancy Rate

-10. Customer Satisfaction
+10. Customer Experience